dzintars-magons/awesome-web-template/README.md

 ```
 builds a "build" folder that can be used for production
 ```
-* gulp watch
+* gulp
 ```
-watches .html files,scss and js folders for changes, copies files to "build" folder along with compiled scss, and browserSyncs them from "build" folder so you can see what will become of production.
+watches .html files,scss and js folders for changes, copies files to "build" folder along with compiled scss, and browserSyncs them from "build" folder
 ```